URI-CSC/212-fall-2020/assignments/homework-1/readme.md

 $ g++ -std=c++11 -Wall main.cpp -o prog
 ```

-> For all your calculations, you are required to use `double` as the default datatype for the pixels and the terms in all formulas, this is necessary to obtain a final image consistent with the autograder.
+> You are required to use `double` as the default datatype for the pixels and the terms in all formulas, this is necessary to obtain a final image consistent with the autograder.

 To submit your solution to Gradescope, simply select `main.cpp` and use the `drag and drop` option.

-> You must be reminded that students caught cheating or plagiarizing will receive `no credit`.
+> :heavy_exclamation_mark: You must be reminded that students caught cheating or plagiarizing will receive `no credit`.
 Additional actions, including a failing grade in the class or referring the case for disciplinary action, may also be taken.